MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/mixed-reality.md

 ---
 title: What is Mixed Reality?
-description: Discussion on Mixed Reality, demomstrating the use of AR and VR devices on the Mixed Reality spectrum.
+description: Discussion on Mixed Reality, demonstrating the use of AR and VR devices on the Mixed Reality spectrum.
 author: qianw211
 ms.author: v-qianwen
 ms.date: 07/01/2021